UPstartDeveloper/seattle-crime-analysis/README.md

 ## Take Home Project
-This analysis was conducted as a part of completing the SPD 1.5: Leadership and Management course at Make School
+Notebook can be found [here](analysis.ipynb).This analysis was conducted as a part of completing the SPD 1.5: Leadership and Management course at Make School

 ## Total Time Taken
-**So Far: 3 hours**
+**4 hours 15 min**